jonnymind/SIRPAS/Source/Base_System/Checks/Critical_Results.md

 This applies also to contests.
 Suppose a very strong character is facing a weak opponent, and that the stronger character might win even by adding 3 points to its base attack skill value.
-If it actually rolls a 3, the skill will fail, even with a positive success margin.
+If it rolls a 3, it will fail the contest, no matter the final sum